Thalictrum fendleri aka Fendler's Meadow Rue

 Fendler's Meadow Rue, Fendler's Meadowrue

-How to care for Fendler's Meadow Rue
+How difficult is it to take care of Fendler's Meadow Rue

 Fendler's Meadow Rue is a low-maintenance plant that requires minimal attention, making it an excellent choice for beginners.